Qwen3-Coder-Next 80B in Three Modes: BF16 CPU / IQ4_NL Hybrid / nvfp4 GPU Measured

 - vLLM integration (nvfp4): When tool-call-parser, prefix caching, or API integration is needed

 The 31% Expert Offload penalty was larger than expected.
-Confirmed by measurement: it’s a “use when VRAM is insufficient” setting.
+Confirmed by measurement: it is a “use when VRAM is insufficient” setting.

 Reproduction Steps